Vivek16-ops/Spotify_clone/README.md

-:Title: Spotify Clone - HTML, CSS, JavaScript Audio Module, Fetch API
+__Title__ Spotify Clone - HTML, CSS, JavaScript Audio Module, Fetch API

 :Description:
 This project is a simple yet feature-rich Spotify clone created using HTML, CSS, and JavaScript.
 The application leverages